Rhinoplasty for Men Conveniently located to serve Houston, The Woodlands and Sugar Land

 From a structural standpoint, Dr. Bressler has earned a reputation as one of the leading surgeons for difficult nasal conditions, including nasal valve collapse, septal perforation repair and more.

 From an aesthetic standpoint, Dr. Bressler is a facial plastic surgeon exclusively, concentrating only on the face and its structural characteristics.
 A particular specialty of Dr. Bressler’s is the nose and its unique properties.
 His practice doesn’t deal with the body.
+Dr. Bressler’s technical skill and keen understanding of facial aesthetics make him one of the best rhinoplasty surgeons in the region.

 “Oftentimes, a man will come in for a consultation because of breathing issues or a sports injury.
 Once we begin to discuss the benefits and the corrections – and when he realizes that I am both an otolaryngologist as well a plastic surgeon – the conversation will turn to aesthetics and the patient will decide that both a structural and an appearance correction are warranted,” says Dr. Bressler.